rototor/pdfbox-graphics2d/README.md

 (which are draw using Graphics2D using this library) with &lt;object&gt; HTML tags.

 ## Changes

+Version 0.18:
+ - setPaint(null) will cause the following fillXXX() and drawXXX() operations to be ignored.
+This allows in combination with PDFRenderer/PageDrawer to extract parts of a PDF page.
+E.g. you can draw only certain seperation colors into the resulting PDF if you filter the paints in PageDrawer.getPaint() and extract a seperation color from a PDF in that way.
+ - New class PdfBoxGraphics2DCMYKColor() which derives from java.awt.Color to be able to specify a CMYK color when painting.
+ - The default PdfBoxGraphics2DColorMapper now also supports mapping of "legacy" old iText 2 CMYKColor's.

 Version 0.17:
  - Upgrade the PDFBox version to 2.0.12